This article describes how to create, manage, and use Canvas groups.

 - On the pop-up, you will be asked to name the group set, to decide if students will be permitted to sign up themselves, and to set the maximum members per group.
 If you choose not to allow self sign-up, you can assign students manually or randomly.

-- You can limit groups to prevent students from forming groups across sections; therefore, if the first student to join Group A is from Scction 001, students from Section 002 could not join that group.
-This does not allow you to reserve groups for specific sections.
+- For self sign-up, you can limit groups to prevent students from forming groups across sections; if the first student to join Group A is from Section 001, students from Section 002 could not join that group.
+While there's not currently a way to reserve groups for specific sections, you can help reinforce sign-up rules by including the section information in each group's name.

 - Click Save.